 BitLocker recovery keys

-Intune provides access the Azure AD blade for BitLocker so you can view BitLocker Key IDs and recovery keys for your Windows 10 devices, from within the Intune portal.
+Intune provides access to the Azure AD blade for BitLocker so you can view BitLocker Key IDs and recovery keys for your Windows 10 devices, from within the Intune portal.
 To be accessible, the device must have its keys escrowed to Azure AD.

-- Sign in to Intune, go to Devices and then under Manage, select All devices.
+Sign in to Intune, go to Devices and then under Manage, select All devices.

-- Select a device from the list, and then under Monitor, select Recovery keys.
+Select a device from the list, and then under Monitor, select Recovery keys.

 When keys are available in Azure AD, the following information is available: